-When you buy Australian Beef and Lamb, you can be confident you are getting clean, safe and 100% guaranteed Halal meat.
+When you buy Australian beef and lamb, you can be confident you are getting clean, safe and 100% guaranteed Halal meat.

-Australian Halal approved export red meat establishments must appoint an Approved Islamic Organisation to oversee their Halal meat and offal production.
-Islamic Organisations wishing to provide Halal services to the Australian red meat export industry must have an Approved Arrangement with the department in accordance with Export Control (Meat and Meat Products) Rules 2021 and relevant meat notices.
-These rules detail the obligations that the Islamic Organisation must comply with including management, auditing of establishments, training and supervision of Muslim slaughter; the assessment and auditing of Halal aspects of the meat establishment; the monitoring of establishment Halal compliance and reporting of non-conformances to the Australian Government; the signing and endorsement of halal certificates when all halal requirements within the Approved Arrangement have been met; and, the maintenance of accurate and relevant recording keeping.
+Australian Halal approved red meat export establishments must appoint an Approved Islamic Organisation to oversee their Halal meat and offal production.
+Approved Islamic Organisations wishing to provide Halal services to the Australian red meat export industry must have an Approved Arrangement with the Australian Government in accordance with Export Control (Meat and Meat Products) Rules 2021 and relevant meat notices.
+These rules detail the obligations that the Islamic Organisation must comply with, which include the training and supervision of Muslim slaughter; the assessment and auditing of Halal aspects of the meat establishment; the monitoring of establishment Halal compliance and reporting of non-conformances to the Australian Government; the signing and endorsement of halal certificates when all halal requirements within the Approved Arrangement have been met; and, the maintenance of accurate and relevant recording keeping.
 The Australian Government conducts audits of Approved Islamic Organisations on a regular basis to ensure all requirements are met.

 2. Comply with their religious slaughter training

-3. Comply with personal hygiene, operational sanitation and animal welfare requirements as detailed in the Approved Arrangement.
+3. Comply with personal hygiene, operational sanitation and animal welfare requirements as detailed in the Approved Arrangement

 4. Identify carcasses that are considered non-halal in accordance with Approved Arrangement